ismailchakrane/ArChat/README.md

 #### Download llama3.2:3b, gemma2:2b, Microsoft Phi 3

-Once Ollama is installed, you can download the models by executing:
+Once Ollama is installed, you can download the deepseek-r1 model by executing:

 ```
-ollama pull llama3.2:3b
-ollama pull gemma2:2b
-ollama pull phi3
+ollama pull deepseek-r1:1.5b
 ```

 ### Create the environment